richardthorp/rodeo/README.md

 #### /500
 Similar to the **404** page, the **500** page is displayed if the server runs into any issues, either due to a programming error or the server running into issues.
 This page states "It seems something has gone wrong!" and then provides a link to **/all_recipes** with the text "Why not come look at some delicious recipes?".
 Again, the header and footer are present to allow the user to easily navigate back through the website.

+#### Security Features
+* All sensitive information related to the running of the app is hidden in enviroment variables.
+These variables have been included in the .gitignore file to ensire they are never uploaded to the remote repository.
+* All user passwords are stored in the database after being hashed by the Werkzeug security package.
+* No sensitive information is presented in the README.
+* Any pages that require the user to be logged in will redirect a not logged in user to the **/login** page.
+* The file inputs found in **/add_recipe** and **/edit_recipe** will reject any data that is not a vaild image file.
+* If logged in a user 'rodeo', any recipe can be edited or deleted by viewing the recipe on the **/recipe_page** page.

 #### Potential Future Features
-A very useful feature that is not currently available in the app is the ability for a user to reset their password should they forget it or need to change it.
-Unfortunately I believe this to be out of my skillset at this moment and do not have the time to do the research neccessary to implement this feature.
+* A requirement for users to confirm their email address before being granted access to the full website.
+* To allow users to update their password

-Another feature I would like to add is a dashboard available to the website admin, which could display statistics useful to the 'Rodeo Hot Sauce' brand.
-These statistics could highlight trends such as growing popularity of certain meal types which would be useful for marketing purposes.
+* An admin dashboard which could display statistics useful to the 'Rodeo Hot Sauce' brand.
+These statistics could highlight trends such as growing popularity of certain meal types

-To further encourage users to register and contribute to the website, I would like to add the ability to add comments to the recipe pages.
+* To allow users to comment underneath recipes.
 I believe this would be an effective way to boost the sense of community within the users of the website.

-In order to make the application more scalable, a cloud storage system to manage the images be highly beneficial.
-A service such as [Cloudinary](https://cloudinary.com/) would be ideal as this service can also process the images uploaded by users to manage the file sizes and other attributes.
+* A cloud storage system to manage the images such as [Cloudinary](https://cloudinary.com/).
+This would make the application more scalable, and would be useful to process the images uploaded by users (such as managing the file size)
+* Additional options to sort the recipes

-I would also like to add additional 'Sort by' options, including the ability to sort the recipes in order of how many users have added the recipe to their favourites.
+    * The ability to sort the recipes in order of how many users have added the recipe to their favourites.

 <a name="tech"></a>